 There are many drug laws on the books in Georgia and throughout the country aimed at stopping the use of addictive substances.
 In 1970, President Richard Nixon signed the Controlled Substances Act (CSA) into law, which brought all of the existing federal drug laws together.

-The CSA breaks the many known controlled substances down into five schedules or categories based on several factors:
+The CSA breaks the many known controlled substances down into five drug schedules or categories based on several factors:

 - Potential for abuse